nabeel77/portfolio/README.md

 ## Technologies :gear:

-The portfolio was developed using several opensource libraries and projects
+The portfolio was developed using several libraries and services

 1. [React.js](https://reactjs.org/): A Javascript library for building rich UI
 2. [Next.js](https://nextjs.org/): It is a open-source web development framework built on top of react enabling react for server side rendering and to generating static websites.